Learning With Art

 Why Learn With Art

-BNG educations initiatives are designed to provide opportunities for creative and independent thinking through an exchange of ideas and art education.
+BNG education initiatives are designed to provide opportunities for creative and independent thinking through an exchange of ideas and art education.
 Students develop art appreciation, critical thinking skills and creative problem solving.

-BNG endevours to enrich the lives of all school children through free school tours, supplementary art classes, art camps and workshops, as well as at school presentations.
+BNG endeavours to enrich the lives of all school children through free school tours, supplementary art classes, art camps and workshops, as well as at school presentations.
 For further information please contact email@example.com.

 As a registered charity, the Bermuda National Gallery relies on community funding for exhibitions, education programmes and day to day operations.
 Please show your support by becoming a member today.

 Members enjoy free access to BNG exhibitions, a discount on all BNG events and education programmes as well as exclusive invitations to exhibition openings.